Seven Of The Best Spring Sensory Activities For Toddlers

 From age 0 to 99 and above, bubbles have always been around to enlighten us with the simplest things.
 Two simple ingredients—water and soap — can make fun for hours.
 That’s it!

-Something mesmerizing about bubbles captivates toddlers.
-Bubbles can range from small to large and offer the most straightforward way of having fun.
+Something mesmerizing about bubbles captivates toddlers and people of all ages.
+Bubbles can range from small to large and offer the most simple way of having fun.

 • Let your child chase the floating bubbles, pop them with their fingers, or try blowing their own with a small bubble wand.